frieda566/Tech-Basics-1/README.md

 This weeks assignment consisted of creating a more complicated **ASCII art design** integrating new concepts and tools we learned in the past two weeks.

 # Week 4
 This weeks assignment consisted of **refactoring my assignment from week 2**.

+# Week 5
+This weeks assignment consisted of creating an **inventory game**.